Levenmouth rail link: Reopening

-The Levenmouth area is the largest urban area in Scotland unserved by any direct rail link, with a population of around 33,000.
-The catchment area of the line, which would include parts of the East Neuk, would rise to around 43,000.
+The Levenmouth area was the largest urban area in Scotland unserved by any direct rail link, with a population of around 33,000.
+The catchment area of the line, which includes parts of the East Neuk of Fife, is around 43,000, and as such was identified by Campaign for Better Transport as a priority 1 candidate for reopening.

 Campaigns for the reinstatement of passenger services on the route have occurred since passenger services were withdrawn in 1969.
 There was a significant increase in campaigning in 2008, when the Airdrie–Bathgate rail link and Borders Railway were being authorised by the Scottish Parliament.
-Fife Council put forward £2 million to support the reopening, with the costs were initially estimated at £28 million.
+Fife Council put forward £2 million to support the reopening, with the costs initially estimated at £28 million.
 This estimate was later increased to £45–55 million by the end of 2008.

 SESTRAN conducted a feasibility study and Fife Council declared the project as a top-priority transport project.
 The initial findings from the study found that there was strong support for the link as well as a strong general case for it.
 The study also reviewed potential train services, and found there was a possibility of extending Edinburgh-Kirkcaldy services to Leven to give an hourly service to Leven, or extending both these services and the Edinburgh-Cowdenbeath services, giving a half-hourly service.
 It was hoped during the 2008 studies that coal and whisky freight could be carried on the line, and that the developments will encourage regeneration of the area.
 A later study in 2008 found that it was unlikely that work could begin on the line until 2015 at the earliest.

 Campaigning for the reintroduction of passenger services continued and in 2015 Fife Council prepared a second STAG Report.
 This again reported a favourable cost-benefit analysis with capital costs of £78.4 million (based on 2010 prices).
 The plans had been further refined by this stage, with a planned extension to Methil docks being removed as a result of demand analysis and land ownership issues.

 A third STAG report was prepared during 2018 and early 2019 for Transport Scotland.
 The preliminary options appraisal looked at a total of twelve improvements to public transport for the Levenmouth area, including upgrading bus services between Levenmouth and existing stations on the Fife Circle rail line, new rapid bus services between Levenmouth and Edinburgh, an entirely new railway on a new alignment between Markinch and Levenmouth, a hovercraft service between Levenmouth, Kirkcaldy and Edinburgh, and reinstatement of the disused railway between Leven and Thornton North Junction.

-These were reduced to a total of six options in the preliminary options final report in May 2019, the only remaining rail option was the reinstatement of the line between Leven and Thornton Junction.
+These were reduced to a total of six options in the preliminary options final report in May 2019: the only remaining rail option was the reinstatement of the line between Leven and Thornton Junction.
 The remaining five options were a series of upgrades to public transport facilities and bus services, and improvements to 'active travel networks' which would see improved walking and cycling opportunities in combination with any upgrades to bus services and the reintroduction of rail services.

-This line was identified by Campaign for Better Transport as a priority 1 candidate for reopening.